UlasAkkoyun/oop-tasks/README.md

 # oop-tasks
-The codes for object oriented programming lecture's laboratory part.
+These files are for the object-oriented programming lab session.